3 Days

 Warm Water

-The water temperatures in Kona on the Big Island of Hawaii vary from 75°F (24°C) to 84°F (29°C) with the warmest months being in August – October.
+During your Kona scuba certification course the water temperatures will vary from 75°F (24°C) to 84°F (29°C) with the warmest months being in August – October.

 Clear Water